 If you’re unsure about which trees to plant on your property, give us a call.
 We’re happy to schedule a consultation where we visit your property and make recommendations on the best trees for you.

-To help you plant your new fall foliage tree, we put together this article on proper tree planting techniques.
+To help you plant your new fall foliage tree, we put together this article on proper tree planting techniques, as well as an article on how and when to water your tree.
 But don’t forget that we also offer professional tree planting services!
 Properly planting a tree isn’t easy, and poor planting is responsible for a lot of the failing and dead trees we see daily.